Gravitational waves from parabolic encounters: A study of linear and nonlinear memory: Effective field theory and memory effect

 where $\lambda$ is the polarization of the signal and $\hat{n}$ is the radial direction of the observer.
 Considering the graviton as a quantum field and deriving the radiated energy in terms of source stress-energy tensors, the expression reads:

 This expression is for a general source with a stress tensor $T_{ij}(\omega_n')$ in Fourier space, and can be used to compute the energy radiated by a binary.
-The memory effect can be obtained from soft-graviton amplitudes by considering an $n$-body scattering, whereas the GW from scattering amplitude is given by \cite{Mohanty_book}:
+The memory effect can be obtained from soft-graviton amplitudes by considering an $n$-body scattering, whereas the GW from scattering amplitude is given by \cite{Mohanty:2022abo}:

 where $m_{a}$ and $v_{a}$ are the mass and asymptotic velocity of the (hard) particles respectively, the expression in the brackets is actually nothing but the soft factor, and $\hat{n}$ gives the direction of the detector from the source.
-Since the integral can be written in terms of the Heaviside function $\Theta(t-r)$, the change in separation of a detector of two masses after $t > r$, when the GW with memory passes through it is given by a DC offset induced by the soft factor:
+Since the integral can be written in terms of the Heaviside function $\Theta(t-r)$, the change in separation of a detector of two masses after $t > r$, when the GW with memory passes through it, is given by a DC offset induced by the soft factor:

-where $r_{0}$ is the separation between two masses of the detector.
+where $r_{0}$ is the separation between the two masses of the detector.
 This separation of the test masses is irreversible.

-To see this clearly, remember that the manifestation of the linear memory effect in the GW signal takes place as a pole in the $\Tilde{h}_{ij}(\omega)$ if the signal in the Fourier space is of the form $\Tilde{h}_{ij}(\omega) = {A}/{\omega}$ \cite{Hait:2022ukn, Mohanty_book}.
-In time, this corresponds to a memory waveform of the form
+To see this clearly, recall that the manifestation of the linear memory effect in the GW signal takes place as a pole in the $\Tilde{h}_{ij}(\omega)$ if the signal in the Fourier space is of the form $\Tilde{h}_{ij}(\omega) = {A}/{\omega}$ \cite{Hait:2022ukn, Mohanty:2022abo}.
+In time, this corresponds to a memory waveform of the form:

 where $\Theta(t)$ is the Heaviside step function.
 For instance, for hyperbolic orbits, where particles at past and future infinities could have very different velocities, the energy radiated at zero angular velocity is non-zero.
-This is a signature of the GW memory effect in the zero-frequency dominated waveform which, as we will witness in the next section, vanishes in the marginally bound limit $e \rightarrow$ 1.
+This is a signature of the GW memory effect in the zero-frequency dominated waveform, which, as we will witness in the next section, vanishes in the marginally bound limit $e \rightarrow$ 1.